Correlation measures of a quantum state and information characteristics of a quantum channel

 If $H$ is a densely defined operator with a discrete spectrum of finite multiplicity and $E$ is greater than the minimal eigenvalue $E_0$ of $H$ then the norm $\|\Theta\|^H_{\diamond,E}$ and the distance $\beta^H_{E}(\Phi,\Psi)$ generate the strong convergence topology on the set of all quantum channels from $A$ to any given system $B$ \cite{Sh-ECN,CID}.

-The following proposition gives continuity bounds for the function $\Phi\mapsto\chi(\Phi(\mu))$ under the constraint on the mean energy of $\mu$ expressed in terms of the energy-constrained Bures distance and the energy-constrained diamond norm.
+The following proposition gives continuity bounds for the functions $\Phi\mapsto\chi(\Phi(\mu))$ and $\Phi\mapsto\chi(\widehat{\Phi}(\mu))$ under the constraint on the mean energy of $\mu$ expressed in terms of the energy-constrained Bures distance and the energy-constrained diamond norm.